tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 ## About Java

-Java is one of the most common languages used because of its flexibility.
-Java isn't tied to a specific language platform because Java code compiles into byte code.
+Java's flexibility and widespread use make it one of the best programming languages to learn for technical writers.
+Java isn't tied to a specific language platform.
+Instead, Java code compiles into byte code.
 The platform you deploy your code on contains a Java Virtual Machine (JVM) that interprets the byte code.
 Hence through JVMs, different platforms can interpret and run Java code.
 This gives Java more flexibility with different platforms.

 ## Classes